 Like many, Chris had trains as a kid.
 His dad gave him his first train set when he was 5: an N-Scale, Styrofoam base, folded loop from the Sears catalog.

-Within a couple years he got the track up off the linoleum and graduated to a 4'x8' table with cork roadbed, flex track and Kadee couplers.
-This layout never got much farther, but when he was 13, Chris and his buddy Curtis started working on a large exhibit for the Buffalo, WY centennial.
+When he was 13, Chris and his buddy Curtis started working on a large exhibit for the Buffalo, WY centennial.
 Curtis' much older brother-in-law collected Lionel and recruited the two boys to help build and operate the HO scale layout that recreated the small, local Wyoming Railroad for the week-long celebration.
-That was his first exposure to something more than a 4'x8' table.

 During his teens, model railroading took a back seat to other things, but while attending the University of Idaho he discovered the Camas Prairie Railroad, a standard gauge mountain railroad with all the character of narrow gauge.
 His first attempt at building a Camas Prairie layout was in a rental house the year after graduating from college.
 With no garage or basement available, he filled the dining room with an HO scale 5'x10' layout using open L-girder benchwork.
 This layout survived the move to the first house he and his wife Janet bought, but was eventually pushed aside to make room for a '68 GTO.